Undoubtedly, slab foundations have their strengths and weaknesses. But, they often tend to be very popular, particularly in warm climates.

-Because notoriously poor soil compaction is associated with grading.
-When the soil is poorly compacted, the foundation may sink or settle into the ground.
+Because notoriously poor ground soil compaction is associated with grading.
+When the ground is poorly compacted, the foundation may sink or settle into the ground.

 Pros of a Slab Foundation

-1. Concrete slab foundations allow for a wider range of flooring options.
+1. It allows for a wider range of flooring options.
 Such options include scored or stained concrete as well as a variety of wood products.

 2. With concrete slab foundations, mold and mildew are not an issue, neither are insects or rodents.
 That is because there isn’t space for rodents to nest or mold to form.